We lived sustainably, with color and panache

 the two women would agree on a final price and wish each other well, having learned a great deal more about each other’s lives than necessary for their transaction.

-Back then, the Haitian population was 80% agricultural, and Haiti produced 100% of its food.
+Back then, the Haitian population was 80 percent agricultural, and Haiti produced 100 percent of its food.
 The first supermarket opened in Port-au-Prince a few months before I turned six.
 The fluorescent lights and reflective linoleum floors were dizzying, the fruits improbable.
 For that birthday, I dearly wished for one of the shiny red apples, and my mother saved up and bought one.
 I never let on that the taste of wax had failed to live up to the promise of the gleaming red fruit.

 Like every female in my family, I owned one every-day dress and one special-occasion dress.
 Those of us who went to school also owned two sets of uniforms so that one could be washed while the other was worn.
 All were sewn by my mother’s former schoolmate Paula.
 Mom would walk with me to Paula’s house, where we would pick a style from a fashion catalog, and Paula would measure and remeasure my shoulders, torso, arms, waist, hips, and legs.
 Mom and I would then walk to town to buy the fabric and deliver it to Paula.
 When Paula was finished with the dress, I would be summoned to her place for a fitting.
 Again, she would measure and remeasure… nip here, tuck there.
 A day or two later, I would collect a superbly tailored dress.